zephyr-data-specs/GMNS/Small_Network_Examples/Lima/DTALite/readme.md

 # Lima network routed in DTALite

 ## Inputs
 The input data was initially created by running `insertDTALiteLinks.sql` on the sqlite database in the parent folder.
+This query:
+- Sets capacity in veh/hr  (GMNS links use veh/hr/lane)
+- Inserts values for the VDF parameters

 Afterwards, the following changes were made to `link.csv` and `node.csv`:

-- Changed x/y coordinates from projected to degrees (WGS84)
+- Changed x/y coordinates from projected (feet) to degrees (WGS84)
 - Distance in miles, not feet
 - Removed VDF_fftt column in links
 - In nodes, made zone match node number for centroids